Migros: History

 In 1948, the economist Elsa Gasser convinced Duttweiler to introduce the self-service approach in Migros stores, paving the way for the development of Switzerland's most successful supermarket chain.

-On behalf of the Migros Federation, the Zürich-based Reederei Zürich AG ordered at the H. C. Stülcken Sohn shipyard in Hamburg, Germany, the cargo ship Adele which was launched on 15 July 1952; the ship was christened by Adele Duttweiler, the wife of Gottlieb Duttweiler.
+On behalf of the Migros Federation, the Zurich-based Reederei Zürich AG ordered at the H. C. Stülcken Sohn shipyard in Hamburg, Germany, the cargo ship Adele which was launched on 15 July 1952; the ship was christened by Adele Duttweiler, the wife of Gottlieb Duttweiler.

 In 1954 Migros entered the Turkish market, forming Migros Türk in partnership with the Istanbul City Council.
 This was sold to the Turkish conglomerate Koç Holding in 1975 and is the largest retailer in Turkey.
 Between 2008 and 2011, Koç Holding sold most of its shares of Migros Türk to BC Partners.
 It would not be until 1993 for Migros to open another foreign supermarket, this time in Thoiry, near Geneva.

 1986 saw Migros' first recreation park, Säntispark, in Abtwil.

 In 1995, Migros introduced its organic label "Migros Bio" (products which follow the Bio Suisse guidelines).
 In 2017, it added a specific label for organic products containing at least 90% Swiss ingredients ("Migros Bio Suisse").

 In October 2012, Migros expanded in the German market by acquiring the Hessian food store chain Tegut.
 In the same year, Migros opened the first Swiss store of German organic supermarket chain Alnatura.
 In 2013, however, the company announced the sale to the REWE retail group of its four Migros-branded stores in Germany, the first of which had established in 1995 in Lörrach, near Basel.

 In 2016, Migros announced that it would phase-out free plastic bags at check-out.
 Migros had tested the measure in the Canton of Vaud since 2013: the measure had reduced the number of plastic bags distributed by ninety percent (and saved 100,000 francs per year).
 Migros was the first to introduce the measure across the country, on 1 November 2016.
 The company also announced that profits from the remaining sale of plastic bags would be invested in environmental projects.

+In 2024-2025, Migros sold several companies of the group (bike, do-it-yourself, electronics, furniture and sport shops, travel agencies and cosmetic factories) to focus on four fields within Switzerland (food retail, non-food retail, bank and health).

 Philosophy

-Gottlieb Duttweiler was concerned of the health of his customers and decided that Migros would not sell any alcoholic beverages nor any tobacco.
+Gottlieb Duttweiler was concerned about the health of his customers and decided that Migros would not sell any alcoholic beverages nor any tobacco.
 It is still the case today; although Denner, owned by the Migros group, does sell alcoholic beverages and cigarettes.

-Here is a summary of some characteristics of Migros and its "responsible" philosophy:
+Here is a summary of some characteristics of Migros and its "responsible" philosophy guided by Gottlieb and Adele Duttweiler's "fifteen theses":